clamstew/activity-board/README.md

 ---

-Future Development: should make this product get all commits on all branches
+Future Development: should make this product get/display all commits on all branches Need some sort of user experience for toggling different branches